NordicPlayground/nrf5-sdk-for-eddystone/README.md

 #### Compile from source
 1. Download the [nRF5 Software Development Kit v11](http://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v11.x.x/) and extract to a suitable location.
 We recommend placing it close to root to avoid problems related to long folder and file names.

-2. Clone this repository
+2. Clone this repository into the SDK under ...nRF5_SDK_11.0.0_xxxxxxx\examples\ble_peripheral
 ```
 git clone https://github.com/NordicSemiconductor/nrf5-sdk-for-eddystone.git
 ```
-3. Copy the `nrf5_sdk_for_eddystone` folder and place it next to the other folders in the nRF5 SDK v11 `ble_peripheral folder`.
+So the resulting folder structure looks like this:
 ```
 examples
         ble_peripheral